Published November 23, 2010 By STEVE HOUSER

 Example of poor cuts made to remove mistletoe.

-The "chili bowl" cut is a proper cut to remove mistletoe.
+The "chili bowl" cut is not a proper cut to remove mistletoe.

 Re-growth of mistletoe can produce seeds within a few seasons and should be removed every two to three years to reduce its spread.
 Many species of mistletoe rely on only one host (Oak, Elm, or others); therefore, planting a diversity of species can help to suppress the spread.